alfred-gw/torirc/README.md

 Anonymous IRC-like multiuser chat using TOR hidden services, with emphasis in network-analysis protection.

-This is a simple client/server chat using TOR hidden services, implemented in a single python file.
+This is a simple client/server chat using TOR hidden services and the python Stem controller library, implemented in a single python file.
 License is GNU-GPL

 Usage
 -----